ismaelucm/massis_tutorial/docs/Examples.md

 ### Example SimpleExample02.lua

-This simulation creates two groups of pedestrian that walks at the first classroom, one of then are created at the main gate and another at the back gate.
-Both walk with a random speeds between 1-5.
-All they use the same behavior: FollowingPath.
+This simulation creates two groups of pedestrians that walk at the first classroom, one of this at the main gate and another at the back.
+Both walk with random speeds between 1-5.
+All they use the same behaviour: FollowingPath.

 ```LUA
 Scenario = {